weshallsah/orbital-pool/README.md

 ## Introduction

 > **Orbital Pool isn’t just another AMM, it’s a paradigm shift.**
+The future holds a million stablecoins.
+Today's infrastructure isn't ready.

+Orbital is an automated market maker for pools of 2, 3, or 10,000 stablecoins.

+Orbital unlocks capital efficiency by bringing concentrated liquidity to higher dimensions.

 By bending liquidity into a torus-shaped universe, Orbital unlocks concentrated liquidity for three or more stablecoins at once.
 This isn’t your usual 2D liquidity grid—it’s an entirely new dimension where LPs can laser-focus around the sacred $1 mark, while still guaranteeing fair prices even if an entire stablecoin implodes to zero.